Home » Save Money » Our Journey to Own Less Stuff After 6 Weeks Without Our Things

 If I would have known what I learned without our stuff beforehand, I would have been living my life differently.

-Our experience was an eyeopener for me.
+Our experience was an eye-opener for me.

-Here are they key lessons I learned…
+Here are the key lessons I learned…

 1. Don’t Need Much